RMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law Firm

 All Signs Point to Enforcement Issues: Regulating Signage within Community Associations

-Section 259.002 of the Texas Election Code limits the ability of community associations to restrict signage within their communities.[1]
-Essentially, the Election Code says that community associations may not enforce or adopt a restrictive covenant that prohibits a property owner from displaying on his or her property one or more signs advertising a candidate or measure for an election during the time period beginning 90 days prior to the election to which the sign relates, and ending 10 days after the election date.
+Section 259.002 of the Texas Election Code limits the ability of community associations to restrict signage within their communities.
+Essentially, the Election Code says that community associations may not enforce or adopt a restrictive covenant that prohibits a property owner from displaying on his/her property one (1) or more signs advertising a candidate or measure for an election during the time period beginning ninety (90) days prior to the election to which the sign relates, and ending ten (10) days after the election date.
 However, the Election Code continues on to list a number of exceptions to this rule.
-For example, a community association can require that the political sign be ground-mounted, restrict sizes to require signs be no larger than four feet by six feet, limit quantities to one sign for each candidate or measure, and prohibit signs that contain language, graphics, or any display that would “offensive to the ordinary person.”
+For example, a community association can require that the political sign be ground-mounted, restrict sizes to require signs be no larger than four (4) feet by six (6) feet, limit quantities to one (1) sign for each candidate or measure, and prohibit signs that contain language, graphics, or any display that would “offensive to the ordinary person.”

 Does this mean every community association can start telling people to take down non-compliant signs?
 Not necessarily.
 The Election Code simply sets forth parameters for the adoption of a policy or restrictive covenant governing political signage.
 It does not, by itself, create any automatic or default rules that bind owners within community associations.
 This means that a community association must have a policy or restrictive covenant prohibiting signs on file with the county before issuing any violations relating to signage.

 Keep in mind Texas Election Code Section 259.002 specifically references political signs.
 It does not reference political flags or banners.
 So, does it cover political flags and banners?
-Technically, from a common usage of the terms, we believe that a flag or banner is not considered a sign.
+Technically, from a common usage of the terms, we believe that there is an argument to be made that a flag or banner is likely not considered a sign; however, this may come down to a case-by-case basis.
 Regardless, if you are having issues with political flags and banners, we recommend you consult with your attorney to discuss your options on how to best address them.

 In summary, community associations wishing to restrict signage, banners and flags must have a policy or restrictive covenant prohibiting such items with the knowledge that Section 259.002 of the Election Code provides some protection for political signs.
-You should work with your attorney to have any additional rules/policies that comply with the Election Code in place and on file with the county before proceeding with enforcement, and any such enforcement should be uniform across all types of non-compliant signs.
+Community associations should contact their attorneys to have any additional rules/policies that comply with the Election Code in place and on file with the county before proceeding with enforcement and any such enforcement should be uniform across all types of non-compliant signage.
 Otherwise, the enforcement action may be subject to legal challenge.
-Community associations with questions about policies or specific signs should consult an attorney and proceed accordingly.
+Community associations with questions about policies or specific signs should consult with their legal counsel and proceed accordingly.

 ashley koirtyohann, condominiums, displays, election signs, hoa, poa, signs